ShenLab-Genomics/SpliceTransformer/README.md

 > Expected run time for the sample vcf file on a normal desktop computer is no more than 5 minutes.

-## 2.Reproduce analysis results
+## 2. Reproduce analysis results

-The code snippets for analysis performed in the article is represented in `tasks_annotate_mutations.py`.
+The code snippets for analysis performed in the article are represented in `tasks_annotate_mutations.py`.

 ```bash
 python tasks_annotate_mutations.py [task]